 - a.
 The overall political situation in Palestine, which focuses on liberation over theory and ideological differences. - b.
-Hamas's rising strength and clout.50 - c.
-The evolution of Hamas's political ideology, and its experience in power and in assuming public responsibilities.51
+Hamas's rising strength and clout.52 - c.
+The evolution of Hamas's political ideology, and its experience in power and in assuming public responsibilities.53

 Notwithstanding the reasons explaining the evolution of Hamas's attitudes and its alliance with secular and leftwing factions, its flexible position has broken a traditional Islamist attitude that others continue to cling to.
-This is something that Fathi al-Shiqaqi, secretary general of the PIJ, confirmed by saying, "Hamas has shown clear flexibility regarding alliances inside the Palestinian movement with opposition factions, breaking a traditional Islamic taboo in this regard."52
+This is something that Fathi al-Shiqaqi, secretary general of the Islamic Jihad Movement in Palestine (PIJ), confirmed by saying, "Hamas has shown clear flexibility regarding alliances inside the Palestinian movement with opposition factions, breaking a traditional Islamic taboo in this regard."
+54